-- (1) Amounts reflect the aggregate grant date fair value computed in accordance with accounting guidance related to stock-based compensation.
-Assumptions used in the calculation of these amounts are included in Note 12 to our audited consolidated financial statements for the year ended December 31, 2011 included in our Annual Report on Form 10-K. These amounts reflect the fair value of these awards at the grant date and do not correspond to the actual value that may be paid to or realized by the NEOs. - (2) Amounts represent annual cash bonuses payable pursuant to HSNi's short-term incentive program with respect to fiscal 2011 performance.
+(4) Amounts represent performance cash awards payable pursuant to our long-term incentive program with respect to fiscal 2011 performance.
 Amounts shown represent the threshold, target and maximum payouts for which each NEO was eligible under our program.
-Amounts actually earned with respect to these awards are described in the Compensation Discussion and Analysis-2011 Compensation Results section and included in the Summary Compensation Table as Non-Equity Incentive Plan Compensation. - (3) Reflects SARs issued pursuant to HSNi's long-term incentive program with respect to fiscal 2011 performance.
-Awards vest in three increments on the first, second and third anniversary of the date of grant. - (4) Amounts represent performance cash awards payable pursuant to our long-term incentive program with respect to fiscal 2011 performance.
+Amounts actually earned with respect to these awards are described in the Compensation Discussion and Analysis-2011 Compensation Results section and included in the Summary Compensation Table as Non-Equity Incentive Plan Compensation.
+Such awards vest on December 31, 2013 and become payable shortly threafter.

+- (5) Amounts represent performance cash awards payable pursuant to our long-term incentive program with respect to fiscal 2012 performance.
 Amounts shown represent the threshold, target and maximum payouts for which each NEO was eligible under our program.
-Amounts actually earned with respect to these awards are described in the Compensation Discussion and Analysis-2011 Compensation Results section and included in the Summary Compensation Table as Non-Equity Incentive Plan Compensation.
-Such awards vest and become payable on February 9, 2013. - (5) Reflects RSUs issued pursuant to HSNi's long-term incentive program with respect to fiscal 2011 performance.
+Amounts actually earned with respect to these awards are described in the Compensation Discussion and Analysis-2012 Compensation Results section and included in the Summary Compensation Table as Non-Equity Incentive Plan Compensation.
+Such awards vest on December 31, 2014 and become payable shortly threafter. - (6) Reflects RSUs issued pursuant to HSNi's long-term incentive program with respect to fiscal 2012 performance.
 All of such RSUs will vest on the third anniversary of the date of grant.
-Includes the impact of dividends paid on HSNi's common stock through December 31, 2011 which were credited to the NEOs' accounts as additional RSUs on the vesting date, subject to the same vesting restrictions as the underlying securities.
+Includes the impact of dividends paid on HSNi's common stock through December 31, 2012 which were credited to the NEOs' accounts as additional RSUs and will be paid out in shares of HSNi common stock on the vesting date, subject to the same vesting restrictions as the underlying securities.